RedHatQuickCourses/mcap-deployment/README.md

 * You have a somewhat recent version of the Git client installed on your workstation
 * You have a somewhat new Node.js LTS release (Node.js 16+) installed locally.
 * Install a recent version of Visual Studio Code.
 Other editors with asciidoc editing support may work - YMMV, and you are on your own...
+* another bullet here would be great too.

 ### Antora Files and Folder Structure